The flu shot is different this year, thanks to COVID

 It is possible that B/Yamagata continues to exist in pockets of the world that have less comprehensive flu surveillance.
 However, scientists aren’t worried that it is hiding in animals because humans are the only host population for B lineage flu viruses.

-Scientists determined that B/Yamagata disappeared in a relatively short period of time, and this in of itself is a success, said McCarthy.
-That required collaboration and data sharing from people all over the world, including counties that the U.S. has more tenuous diplomatic relationships with, like China and Russia.
+Scientists determined that B/Yamagata disappeared in a relatively short period of time, and this in and of itself is a success, said McCarthy.
+That required collaboration and data sharing from people all over the world, including countries that the U.S. has more tenuous diplomatic relationships with, like China and Russia.

 “I think the fact that we can do that shows that we can get some things right,” he said.